elastic/integrations/packages/cloud_security_posture/docs/README.md

 Just like every other integration, the KSPM integration requires an Elastic agent to be deployed.

 See agent [installation instructions](https://www.elastic.co/guide/en/fleet/current/running-on-kubernetes-managed-by-fleet.html).
-Note, this integration can be added only to an Elastic agents with version 8.3 or above.
+Note, this integration can be added only to Elastic agents with version 8.3 or higher.